Holocaust survivor Friedländer dies at the age of 103

 On the cover of "Vogue"

-She received a lot of attention in her new, old home - many people listened when the old lady spoke very impressively.
+In her new, old homeland, she received a lot of attention - many listened when the old lady spoke very impressively.
 In her apartment in a Berlin retirement home, where she lived with her very self-confident cat, there was hardly enough room for all the awards and honors.
 There were souvenir pictures of politicians on the walls, and on a table stood the Bambi for her courage and the framed cover picture of her in Vogue.

+Grace, humanity, wisdom - to see 102-year old Holocaust survivor Margot Friedländer on the cover of @VOGUE_Germany is a delight on so many levels. pic.twitter.com/Os7nsvY2Xo— Steffen Seibert (@GerAmbTLV) June 19, 2024

 Berlin made her an honorary citizen and she received the Federal Cross of Merit for her commitment in 2011.
 "You have extended a hand of reconciliation to which no one is entitled," said the then Federal President Christian Wulff.
 The belated recognition did her good.
 "I had good experiences with parents, adults, children and pupils," she said, "with people."